ELBE as a User Facility

 The publications resulting from experiments at ELBE demonstrate the wealth of research fields covered by the activities at ELBE.

 Two calls for proposals for experiments at ELBE are published per year.
-The next deadline for submission of beamtime applications for the 1st term of 2024 will be
+The next deadline for the submission of beamtime applications for the 1st term of 2026 will be

 Proposals are submitted through the user portal GATE.
-The use of the proposal template is mandatory.
+The use of the proposal template and the submission of reports from previous experiments are mandatory.

 We strongly recommend discussing the feasibility of planned experiments with the responsible beamline scientist prior to the submission of a proposal, in particular, if you are a new user.